 Weight of the Liforme yoga mat

 At 4.2mm, the Liforme mat is thick and noticeably weighty.
-If you’re looking for lightweight activewear accessories to carry around, then this may not be suitable.
-While it is a thick mat, I felt grounded and supple rather than squishy.
+If you’re looking for lightweight activewear accessories to carry around, then this may not be suitable, as it could become cumbersome to tote while you're bopping about between yoga sessions.
+While it is a thick mat, however, I felt grounded and supple rather than squishy.

 How to clean your Liforme yoga mat

-If you're wondering how to clean a Liforme mat the right way, the brand suggests sponging it down with a tiny bit of dish soap and water every 5 to 10 days.
+If you're wondering how to clean a yoga mat the right way, the brand suggests sponging it down with a tiny bit of dish soap and water every five to ten days.
 They warn that using heavy and abrasive sprays can wear down the durable material over time.
 Then, let the mat air dry whilst laying flat.
 Also, Liforme warns against wearing lotions and oils when using the mat as they can cause permanent stains.